Binance Crypto Exchange Review 2021

 In the end, their automated systems caught the trade activity in time, nobody had their money stolen, and the hackers ended up losing all the contents of their accounts.
 Binance’s quick retaliation underscored its reputation for excellent security.
 They additionally offered a $250,000 bounty to anyone who could help bring the criminals to justice.
 This would-be disaster was a great example of how Binance’s security systems keep users’ assets safe when the pressure is on.

 Unfortunately, Binance did suffer a successful hack in May 2019.
 A skilled hacker managed to gain access to user information, bypass the security system, and withdraw over $40 million in cryptocurrencies.
-Binance responded by completely covering the losses via their security fund, serving as a testament of their integrity and honesty, despite the fact that their security measures were bested on that day.
+Binance responded by completely covering the losses via their security fund (SAFU), serving as a testament of their integrity and honesty, despite the fact that their security measures were bested on that day.

 Frequently Asked Questions